LassoSoft/LassoGuide/lasso_guide_source/index.rst

 How to Use this Guide
 =====================

-This guide has many parts and is inteneded to cover all aspects of the Lasso programming language.
+This guide has many parts and is intended to cover all aspects of the Lasso programming language.
 Due to its comprehensive nature, you probably don't want to read it all the way through.
 The following is a suggestion for how to get the most out of this set of documentation: